ESP8266 AP & STA Mode Together (Easy Step-By-Step Tutorial)

 }

-This project will connect your ESP device to a router using WIFI_SSID and WIFI_PASS.
+This project will connect your ESP8266 device to a WiFi network called WIFI_SSID using the password WIFI_PASS.

-Now we can start to add the additional code to make our ESP device also appear as an access point.
+We can expand on the existing code in order to make our ESP8266 device also appear as an access point.

 Add AP credentials